 Rain barrels can be incorporated into your landscaping by planting or screening around the barrel.
 They are subject to applicable laws, including, but not limited to, the city property maintenance codes.

-Overland Park will cover 50 percent of the cost of a rain barrel, up to $75.
+Overland Park will cover 50 percent of the cost of a rain barrel, up to $75 per barrel (limit of two).

 Planting native trees reduces the amount of rainfall that reaches the ground, and therefore the amount of stormwater runoff.
 Trees filter out pollutants and sediment, taking up water from the soil through their roots, resulting in cleaner, safer water.